peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

  Gets a value indicating whether this context defines a minimum and maximum exponent.
 If false, converted exponents can have any exponent and operations can't cause overflow or underflow.  <b>Returns:</b>

- `true` true if this context defines a minimum and maximum exponent; otherwise,  `false` false ..
-If false, converted exponents can have any exponent and operations can't cause overflow or underflow.  `true` true if this context defines a minimum and maximum exponent; otherwise,  `false` false .
+ `true`  if this context defines a minimum and maximum exponent; otherwise,  `false`  ..
+If false, converted exponents can have any exponent and operations can't cause overflow or underflow.  `true`  if this context defines a minimum and maximum exponent; otherwise,  `false`  .

 <a id="HasFlags"></a>
 ### HasFlags